 The Port Notes field is used for port-related requests that can not be reflected in the standard HeadBuilder interface.
 Things like mirroring the ports at 4:00 and 7:00 on a double-kick set, using two different size ports on the same head or requesting two different port protector colors.

-While DrumART.com's HeadBuilder is peerless in its power and flexibility, there are times when the help of a designer can be useful -- especially when it comes to custom text on a head.
-To that end, we offer you the ability to allow one of our designers to "enhance" any text you have included on your head.
-Generally this involves things like adding an outline, shadow or glow to the text to help it stand out a bit from the background image.
+While DrumART.com's HeadBuilder is peerless in its power and flexibility, there are times when the help of a designer can be useful.
+To that end, we offer you the ability to allow one of our designers to "enhance" the design you have.
+Generally this involves things like adding an outline, shadow or glow to text, centering/aligning, changing head color to better integrate with artwork provided, etc.

 We won't send a mockup to confirm the enhancements, but after nearly 10,000 heads produced, you can trust us to make the best choices to work best with your artwork and design! :)

 Questions about our products and services (custom drumheads, grille cloths, bumper stickers, banners, mousepads, etc.)